Criminal Defense Guides & Resources

 What Makes a Case Federal

 Federal jurisdiction applies when a crime violates federal law or occurs on federal property.
-Common federal crimes include drug trafficking across state lines, federal fraud offenses (mail fraud, wire fraud, bank fraud), federal firearms violations, crimes involving interstate commerce, immigration offenses, and crimes committed on federal property.
+Common federal crimes include drug trafficking across state lines, federal fraud offenses (healthcare fraud, tax fraud, mail fraud, wire fraud, bank fraud), federal firearms violations (including firearm possession by a convicted felon), RICO offenses, crimes involving interstate commerce, immigration offenses, and crimes committed on federal property.
 Some crimes can be charged in both state and federal court, and you can face charges in both systems for the same conduct, though double jeopardy protections may apply in some circumstances.

 Why Federal Cases Are Different